timsullivan92/ufo_sightings/README.md

-# ufo_sightings
-Project 3 - UFO Sighting visualizations
+# all commits to my branch
-A lot of my files are too large to push to my branch.
+A lot of my files are too large to push to my branch; and a lot of files are in my branch, no more.
 As such, I will take account of all of my files in my README.md.
 1. ufo_sighting_data.csv
     - The set is from Kaggle, though the actual data is from nuforc.org.
 Cameron found it.
 2. cleanedsightings.ipynb